 This mattress, which came in last overall in our tests, is proof of the fact that you can’t always trust advertising.

-It markets itself as a ‘firm’ mattress, but scored a low 56% for sagging, which doesn’t bode well for how long it would maintain its firmness.
+It markets itself as a ‘firm’ mattress, but scored a low 56% for resistance to sagging, which doesn’t bode well for how long it would maintain its firmness.

 To assess longevity, we measure height and firmness (among other things) straight out of the box when the mattress is new, then again after a test that simulates eight years of use to note any differences.
 Mattresses with a higher score show less sagging over time, while lower-scoring mattresses show increased sagging.